mihai-stancu/incident-notifier/README.md

-# Kibana-Notifier
+# Kibana Log Notifier

-This service monitor the Kibana docker container for alert entries and send them on email address so you can have the alerts directly on email with free elasticsearch license.
+Monitor the kibana logs from a docker container looking for alert entries and sending emails with the alert content.